marcelpetrick/DevNotes/BeenThereSeenThat/20230223_WhyABigProductBacklogIsPointless/readme.md

 * tickets spoil over time (like moldy bread)
 ![](img01.png)
-* just because we don't see the sprinkler water5, does not mean it is not stale
+* just because we don't see the sprinkler water, does not mean it is not stale
 * recently created tickets are fresh, because share the latest insights
 * become stale over time, because company or product changes direction
 * fixed as part of some other issue